 - Keep records of every transaction over the period you own the property.
 Include any loans or settlements made.

 - Also keep records of the costs of buying the property such as legal fees, stamp duty on the transfer and initial repairs.
+You should consult with a property management company that completes all of these steps that need to be fulfilled to make it a lawfully right payment of the property.

 Owning a Property